Spread (projective geometry): Subgeometry partitions

-Partial Spreads
+Partial spreads

 A partial spread of a projective space $PG(d,K)$ is a set of pairwise disjoint $r$-dimensional subspaces in the space; hence a spread is just a partial spread where every point of the space is covered.
 A partial spread is called complete or maximal if there is no larger partial spread that contains it; equivalently, there is no $r$-dimensional subspace disjoint from all members of the partial spread.
 As with spreads, the most well-studied case is partial spreads of lines of the finite projective space $PG(3,q)$, where a full spread has size $q^2+1$.
 Mesner showed that any partial spread of lines in $PG(3,q)$ with size greater than $q^2 - \sqrt{q}$ cannot be complete; indeed, it must be a subset of a unique spread.
 For a lower bound, Bruen showed that a complete partial spread of lines in $PG(3,q)$ with size at most $q+\sqrt{q}$ lines cannot be complete; there will necessarily be a line that can be added to a partial spread of this size.
 Bruen also provides examples of complete partial spreads of lines in $PG(3,q)$ with sizes $q^2-q+1$ and $q^2-q+2$ for all $q > 2$.

-Spreads of Classical Polar Spaces
+Spreads of classical polar spaces

 The classical polar spaces are all embedded in some projective space $PG(d,K)$ as the set of totally isotropic subspaces of a sesquilinear or quadratic form on the vector space underlying the projective space.
 A particularly interesting class of partial spreads of $PG(d,K)$ are those that consist strictly of maximal subspaces of a classical polar space embedded in the projective space.
 Such partial spreads that cover all of the points of the polar space are called spreads of the polar space.

 From the perspective of the theory of translation planes, the symplectic polar space is of particular interest, as its set of points are all of the points in $PG(2n+1,K)$, and its maximal subspaces are of dimension $n$.
 Hence a spread of the symplectic polar space is also a spread of the entire projective space, and can be used as noted above to create a translation plane.
 Several examples of symplectic spreads are known; see Ball, et al.